-The Fair Trade USA program is a collaborative partnership between Fair Trade USA staff, factory and farm partners, brands like MEC and consumers.
+The Fair Trade USA program is a collaborative partnership between Fair Trade USA staff, factory and farm partners, brands like MEC and consumers (like you).

-Fair Trade USA staff in India work directly with our two Fair Trade factory partners to assist management by providing training and compliance support and engage the Fair Trade Committee as they identify and implement premium projects.
-Many MEC staff visit the factories throughout the year, including designers, developers, production staff, sourcing staff and members of the social compliance team.
-I like to think of our role as supportive rather than prescriptive.
+Fair Trade USA staff work directly with our Fair Trade factory partners to assist management by providing training and compliance support.
+They also engage the Fair Trade Committee as the committee identifies and implements premium projects.
+MEC staff visit the factories as well (on pause for now due to COVID-19), and our role is supportive rather than prescriptive.

 The Fair Trade USA team also conducts an annual social and environmental audit that is tied to the facility’s certification.
 MEC accepts the Fair Trade USA audit since the Fair Trade standards are in line with MEC’s Supplier Code of Conduct.
-When visiting the Fair Trade facilities and communicating with them throughout the year, we work collaboratively with the Fair Trade team and any other brands purchasing FTC products in the same facilities.
-This harmonized approach to auditing and communication alleviates the number of audits a facility may receive, streamlining communication and requirements – ensuring we are all assessing and discussing priorities together.
+We work collaboratively with the Fair Trade team and any other brands purchasing Fair Trade Certified products in the same facilities.
+This harmonized approach to auditing and communication streamlines the number of audits, communication and requirements a facility may receive – and ultimately ensures we are all assessing and discussing priorities together.

 - Look for the label.
 The program only works when you actually purchase the products.